timothysu/lodestar/packages/config/README.md

 The Lodestar config package contains several interfaces used in downstream Lodestar libraries:

 - `IChainConfig` - Typescript interface, Default (mainnet) values, and matching SSZ helper type object
-- `IForkConfig` - A fork helper object that's structured around the fork schedule
+- `ForkConfig` - A fork helper object that's structured around the fork schedule
-- `IChainForkConfig` A wrapper object that implements `IChainConfig` and `IForkConfig`
+- `IChainForkConfig` A wrapper object that implements `IChainConfig` and `ForkConfig`
 - `ICachedGenesis` - A helper object for caching domains (which relies on the genesis validators root)
 - `IBeaconConfig` - A wrapper object that implements all above interfaces